jlord/sheetsee-cache/docs.md

 ### Your Data

-Your Google Spreadsheet should be set up with row one as your column headers, row two and beyond, your data.
+Your Google Spreadsheet should be set up with row one as your column headers.
+Row two and beyond should be your data.
 There shouldn't be any breaks or horizontal organization in the spreadsheet.
 Each header and row becomes an oject in the final array that Tabletop.js delivers of your data.
 Feel free to format the style of your spreadsheet as you wish; borders, colors and such do not transfer or affect your data exporting.

 > example of how the data transforms from spreadsheet to final .json
 > diagram of the no's in spreadsheets and how it reads the spreadsheets